sanikaardekar/kong-agentic-ai/readme.md

 This creates friction, inefficiency, and missed opportunities for job seekers.

+This is where Agentic AI comes in, enabling autonomous agents that understand user intent, orchestrate multi-step workflows, and adapt dynamically.
+Instead of juggling multiple platforms, the system uses natural language to search jobs, find recruiter emails, and draft personalized applications, while preserving context and ensuring seamless execution.

 A single conversational interface that replaces hours of manual work with intelligent, autonomous task execution.

 ## Architecture Overview